 I got a ‘One Time Password’ for an existing payee – why?

-Using a PayID, if you’ve attempted to pay someone whose account details (BSB and Account Number) you’ve previously saved in Online Banking, you may receive a ‘One Time Password’.
+Using a PayID, if you’ve attempted to pay someone whose account details (BSB and Account Number) you’ve previously saved in online banking, you may receive a ‘One Time Password’.

-This measure is in place as the attempt to transfer funds to your payee using the new method of PayID constitutes a new payee within Online Banking.
+This measure is in place as the attempt to transfer funds to your payee using the new method of PayID constitutes a new payee within online banking.

-This is simply an added security measure, and is not cause for alarm.
+This is simply an added security measure and is not cause for alarm.